 When asked specifically about retirement savings, about an equal share of people 50 and older feel secure about the amount of savings they have for retirement as feel anxious (46 percent vs. 45 percent).
 Perhaps surprisingly, these feelings are not related to whether they are saving money in addition to Social Security for retirement.
 Working people who are saving additional money for retirement are no more likely to feel secure than anxious when thinking about the amount of savings they have for retirement.
-At the same time, working people who are currently saving additional money for retirement are no more likely to are saving additional money for retirement.
+At the same time, working people who are currently saving additional money for retirement are no more likely to feel secure than are those who are not saving additional money.